Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Fetch recent arXiv papers in a category, sorted by submission date (newest first).'
-This provides a specific verb (fetch), resource (recent arXiv papers), and distinguishing detail (sorted by date), differentiating it from sibling arxiv_search.
+The description clearly states the tool's purpose: 'Fetch recent arXiv papers in a category, sorted by submission date (newest first).'
+This provides a specific verb ('fetch'), resource ('recent arXiv papers'), and scope ('in a category'), differentiating it from the sibling tool 'arxiv_search' which focuses on specific search queries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.